dergigi/dergigi.github.io/bitcoin/resources-changelog.md

 ### Bitcoin Resources Changelog

+#### 2019-08-19
+- Add podcast: Hidden Forces by Demetri Kofinas
+- Add podcast: Did You Know Crypto by Dustin D.
+- Add article: Bitcoin Has No Intrinsic Value — and That’s Great by Conner Brown
+- Add podcast episode: C&G #35 with Jameson Lopp
+- Add podcast episode: TIP #252 with Trace Mayer

 #### 2019-07-01
 - Add Unhashed podcast with Ruben Somsen, Mario Gibney, Bryan Aulds, and Colin Aulds
 - Add featured episodes of the Cryptoconomy podcast curated by Infominer